aphiria/aphiria/README.md

 }
 ```

-Opulence will see the `User` parameter and [automatically deserialize the request body to an instance of `User`](#parameter-resolution), which can be a POPO.
-It will also detect that a `User` object was returned, and create a 200 response whose body is the serialized user object.
+Opulence will see the `User` method parameter and [automatically deserialize the request body to an instance of `User`](#parameter-resolution) (which can be a POPO) using <a href="https://github.com/opulencephp/net#content-negotiation" target="_blank">content negotiation</a>.
+It will also detect that a `User` object was returned by the method, and create a 200 response whose body is the serialized user object.
 It uses <a href="https://github.com/opulencephp/net#content-negotiation" target="_blank">content negotiation</a> to determine the media type to (de)serialize to (eg JSON).

 You can also be a bit more explicit and return a response yourself.
 For example, the following controller method is functionally identical to the previous example: